taolei87/RBGParser/README.md

 RBGParser
 =========

 This project is developed at Natural Language Processing group in MIT.
-The project contains an Java implementation of a syntactic dependency parser with tensor decomposition, described in the following papers:
+The project contains a Java implementation of a syntactic dependency parser with tensor decomposition, described in the following papers:

 [1] Tao Lei, Yu Xin, Yuan Zhang, Regina Barzilay and Tommi Jaakkola.
 Low-Rank Tensors for Scoring Dependency Structures.
 ACL 2014.
 [PDF](http://people.csail.mit.edu/taolei/papers/acl2014.pdf)